- Welcome ALA

 Intermediate: Higher level content will be shared so learners can deepen their knowledge and develop new skills (FM2 and HR2 Courses).
 Basic terms and processes may be referenced, but only as a recall mechanism.
 Suitable for learners that already have some foundational knowledge of the topics.

-Learners also gain access to the online classroom approximately 1 week prior to the official start date to access the syllabus and explore the Business of Law e-Learning Center that houses ALA’s courses.
-Once a course has ended, learners will be able to access the classroom for an additional 10 weeks to view and download course content.
+Learners also gain access to the online classroom approximately 1 week prior to the official start date to access the syllabus and discussion area.
+Once a course has ended, learners will be able to access the classroom for an additional 10 weeks to view and download the course content.
 In total, learners will have 16 weeks to access the course.

 Each week consists of a focused topic of discussion and weekly assignments.
-These assignments include discussion questions, reading and topic-related assignments (i.e. writing assignment, interviews, web-related research work).
-The topic of the week is discussed amongst the instructors and learners within a discussion area in the Business of Law e-Learning Center.
+These assignments include discussion questions, reading and topic-related assignments (i.e. writing assignments, interviews, web-related research work).
+The topic of the week is discussed amongst the instructors and learners within a discussion area.
 To receive a course completion certificate, learners must complete the minimum course completion requirements by the last day of the course.

 What can I expect to be my weekly investment of time for a 6-week course?

 Approximately 2-4 hours per week should be set aside to complete course requirements.
-Actual time varies per learner.
+The actual time varies per learner.

 What will I receive with my registration purchase?